-"But running through all this contention there is found another broad and important question.
+"But running through all this conten tion there is found another broad and important question.
 What is the office of a senator?
-Is he a mere agent to register the will of somebody else, or is he supposed to have opinions of his own with liberty to stand for them in debate and when he votes?
-"If he is a mere agent, why have we always tried to select for this great of-fice men of ability and high character?
+Is he a mere agent to register the sull of the amere agent to register the will of somebody else, or is register the will of somebody else, or is he supposed to have opinions of his own with liberty to stand for them in dehate and when he votes?
+"If he is a more agent, why have we always tried to select for this great of-fice men of ability and high character?
 Anybody could follow somebody else.
 And why, if a senator have no liberty of action, should he be held accountable for the record he makes; and, if there is to be no difference of opinion, why have any discussion, or, in fact, why have any senate or house?

-"I have always understood and thought that representatives of the people are only accountable to the people; that they are not properly subject to any other influence, and for that rea-son I stand ever ready to render to my son I stand ever account of my steward-ship.
-It is their right to have it-it is my duty to give it, and if they are dis-satisfied they have a remedy for that dissatisfaction in their own hands.
-They can select another,
+"I have always understood and have any senate or house?
+"I have always understood and thought that representatives of the peo-ple are only accountable to the people; that they are not properly subject to any other influence, and for that rea-son I stand ever ready to render to my constituents an account of my steward-ship.
+It is their right to have it--it is my duty to give it, and if they are dis-satisfied they have a remedy for that satisfied they have a remedy for that dissatisfaction in their own hands.
+They can select another.